StanfordSpezi/SpeziOnboarding/README.md

             markdown: {
                 Data("This is a *markdown* **example**".utf8)
             },
-            action: {
+            action: { exportedConsentPdf in
-                // Action to perform once the user has given their consent },
+                // Action to perform once the user has given their consent.
+                // Closure receives the exported consent PDF to persist or upload it.
+            },
             exportConfiguration: .init(paperSize: .usLetter),    // Configure the properties of the exported consent form
             currentDateInSignature: true   // Indicates if the consent signature should include the current date.